Efficient optimisation of multi-parameter quantum control protocols for strongly-coupled systems: Constrained Optimisation of Multipulse excitation protocols

-It is notable that the maximum achievable single-exciton fidelity marginally exceeds that of the biexciton.
+To demonstrate the effectiveness of the optimisation, we plot the landscape population inversions as a function of $\Theta_2$ and $\delta_2$ while fixing all other pulse parameters to their optimised values.
+The result of the full AD-uniTEMPO optimisation are given by the red cross, demonstrating that the optimization scheme has successfully identified the optimal value in the constrained parameter space.
+It is notable that the maximum achievable single-exciton fidelity marginally exceeds that of the bi-exciton.
 This discrepancy is rooted in the physical dynamics of the distinct excitation pathways.
 Single-exciton generation operates within a relatively straightforward two-level subspace.
-In contrast, biexciton preparation relies on a two-photon transition traversing a three-level ladder.
+In contrast, bi-exciton preparation relies on a two-photon transition traversing a three-level ladder.
 Consequently, the intermediate single-exciton state is transiently populated and remains susceptible to phonon-induced dephasing throughout the protocol.
 These additional decoherence channels inherent to the three-level system seemingly bound the upper limit of the biexciton fidelity compared to the two-level case.
 To explore whether this environmentally induced decoherence can be further suppressed, we expand the optimization space to include linear pulse chirping.
 Because our fully differentiable framework computes exact gradients simultaneously across all control parameters, incorporating this additional degree of freedom incurs negligible computational overhead.
-The addition of chirped pulses yields marginal but consistent gains, refining the state preparation fidelities to $P_X(t_f)$ = 99.66\% and $P_{BX}(t_f)$ = 99.34\%.
-While the absolute numerical increase is modest, the adiabatic frequency sweep offers a more robust excitation pathway, mitigating the effects of increased temperature.
+The addition of chirped pulses yields marginal but consistent gains, refining the state preparation fidelities to $P_X(t_f)$ = 99.66\% and $P_{XX}(t_f)$ = 99.34\%.
+While the increase in the population inversion is modest, the adiabatic frequency sweep offers a higher mitigation against the effects of increasing temperature, see Section~\ref{sec:temp_dep} for more details.